 “Welcome to the animal farm, Jane, it’s mayhem in here.
 Have you got into your emails?”

-He smiled, nodding with amused bright eyes.
+His lips quirked with amusement and he nodded.
 “Heard and understood.
 Let me know if you do – word on the street is there’s been a hack.”

 Her hand was fidgeting noisily with the mouse as she leant over her desk, and she hardly registered what he had said.
 Until she did, about ten seconds later.